-Kaiser Permanente-Washington Permanente Medical Group is seeking an hourly locums Physiatrist to join our Capitol Hill Campus team in Seattle, Washington.
+Kaiser Permanente-Washington Permanente Medical Group is seeking a part-time (0.5 FTE) salaried locums Pediatrician to join our Northgate Medical Center team in Seattle, Washington.

 As a condition of employment, all clinicians and employees are required to verify COVID-19 vaccination status.
 As part of the pre-boarding process and before starting work, you will be required to verify your vaccination status, and will be provided an opportunity to apply for an accommodation based on a religious or medical reason, if needed.

-Benefits include: Full malpractice indemnification (including tail coverage), 401(k), employer contributions to social security
+Benefits include: Full malpractice indemnification (including tail coverage), medical benefits, 401(k), paid vacation, post-graduate educational leave, postgraduate funding, employer contributions to social security.

 Seattle is a seaport city and the seat of King County.
 With an estimated 686,800 residents, Seattle is the largest city in both the state of Washington and the Pacific Northwest region of North America.
 The city is situated on an isthmus between Puget Sound and Lake Washington.
 A major gateway for trade with Asia, Seattle is the fourth-largest port in North America in terms of container handling as of 2015.
 Named by Kiplinger's as one of the "10 Best Cities for the Next Decade," the Seattle metropolitan region is a great place to live, visit and do business.
 It's home to some of the most recognizable global companies including Amazon, Boeing, Microsoft, Starbucks, Costco, Nordstrom, REI, and Alaska Airlines.
 Whether you're looking for economic opportunity, cultural events or educational excellence, you'll find it--and much more--in Seattle.